 Industry contribution to economy

-Canada’s beef industry contributes $33 billion worth of sales of goods and services either directly or indirectly to the economy.
-Every job in the sector yields another 3.56 jobs elsewhere in the economy.
+In 2017, the beef cattle industry contributed $17.2 billion to Canadian GDP.
+In 2011, the beef sector supported 228,811 full-time equivalent jobs either directly or indirectly.
+Every job in the beef sector yields another 3.56 jobs elsewhere in the economy.
 For every $1 of income received by workers and farm owners, another $2.08 is created elsewhere.
-Either directly or indirectly through induced income effects, the beef sector generates 228,811 jobs (Source: Kulshreshtha, 2012).